 In those cases, believe it or not, it actually worked out.
 Those tenants stayed and paid for quite a long time.
 So, keep in mind, it’s possible for there to be inconsistencies with the filings when it comes to the justice system.
 Just make sure that what the tenant is telling you is accurate.

 Last but not least is Dingo's hot sauce.
 I want you to evaluate someone's character.
 I'm not sure the legality on this, but we'll talk about legals in another blog post.
 If someone complains about a light bulb in one of your rentals that was recently renovated, they need to move to Beverly Hills.
 By all means, try and live in the Taj Mahal.
 I'm telling you, tenants like these are a recipe for disaster.
 You are going to get a lot of miscellaneous little complaints.
 These people are going to nag on your life and on your soul.
 You don't want that.
 Trust me.

 It doesn’t matter how much money they make.
 It doesn’t matter how much of a deposit they’re willing to put down.
 I don’t care if they are willing to pay rent 17 years in advance.
 You’ll never hear the end of these miscellaneous “problems” that are nonexistent.
 When someone is not happy with themselves from within, they won’t be happy with anything or anyone else.
 I promise you that.

-Comment below!
-I’d love to hear any additional tips that you guys might use when picking good tenants for your property.
+Any additional tips you use when picking good tenants for your property?